Is your trademark “merely descriptive” of your goods and services?

 There is media coverage.

-In this case, secondary meaning through acquired distinctiveness was shown and the FOOD PSYCH trademark was registered.
+In this case, secondary meaning through acquired distinctiveness was shown with this additional evidence and the FOOD PSYCH trademark was registered.